Bekiboo/J-Connault_Resume/docs/index.md

 `September 2022 - Present`
 **Elevatus Foundation**, Web Developer

-Developed a website from inception to completion, demonstrating complete autonomy, resulting in fiinding 3 new corporate donors in 2023.
+- Developed a website from inception to completion, demonstrating complete autonomy, resulting in finding 3 new corporate donors in 2023.

-Designed and implemented a functional blog with admin controls and authentication features, increasing donor retention by more than 20%.
+- Designed and implemented a functional blog with admin controls and authentication features, increasing donor retention by more than 20%

 Sveltekit - Tailwind - Supabase - Typescript

 `September 2022 - November 2022`
 **CharityVision**, Prototype Developer

-Developed a website from inception to completion, demonstrating complete autonomy, resulting in fiinding 3 new corporate donors in 2023.
+- Developed a website from inception to completion, demonstrating complete autonomy, resulting in fiinding 3 new corporate donors in 2023.
-Designed and implemented a functional blog with admin controls and authentication features, increasing donor retention by more than 20%.
+- Designed and implemented a functional blog with admin controls and authentication features, increasing donor retention by more than 20%.

 Sveltekit - Tailwind - Supabase - Typescript